Skip to Content (Press Enter) Skip to Footer (Press Enter)

 3. Memorialization Options

-While cremation itself provides a range of memorialization options, there may be additional costs associated with certain choices.
-For example, purchasing an urn, hosting a scattering ceremony, or selecting other personalized memorial options can incur extra expenses.
+While cremation provides a range of memorialization options, additional costs will be associated with certain choices.
+For example, purchasing an urn, hosting a scattering ceremony, or selecting other personalized memorial options will add extra expenses.

 4. Additional Services

-Depending on your preferences and the specific arrangements you wish to make, there may be extra services offered by funeral homes or cremation service providers that come with associated costs.
-These could include assistance with obituaries, funeral programs, or the coordination of memorial events.
+Depending on your preferences and the specific arrangements you wish to make, funeral homes or cremation service provider may offer extra services.
+These could include assistance with obituaries, funeral programs, or coordinating memorial events.

 Can You Still Have a Funeral and Burial When You Choose Cremation?